rlivings39/learning-compilers/README.md

 The author recommends using algebraic types where possible to implement the AST.

+An AST omits details that are necessary for the programming language like "statements end with a semicolon", hence the "abstract".
+To convert from a token stream to an AST one needs a **formal grammar** that specifies rules showing how to build language constructs from tokens.

 ## Notes on the book

-* Chapter 1 pp10 - Testing the lexer involves dealing with comments though the book doesn't mention them.
+* Chapter 1 pp. 10 - Testing the lexer involves dealing with comments though the book doesn't mention them.
 It would have been useful for me to see a few sentences on how those are usually handled in a compiler.
 E.g. Does the lexer handle them, maybe they're stripped out in a pre-pass, or maybe they're left in place but ignored by the lexer?